akosma/TeachingEditor/README.md

 - `./install.sh` (this will download the required libraries, only required once)
-- `./launch.sh` (this launches the Node.js app)
+- `./launch.sh` (this launches the Node.js app and opens a browser window)
-- Open <http://localhost:3000/> in your browser
-- Alternatively, students can browse to the IP shown in the dialog of the "Share" button on the toolbar.
+- Students can browse to the IP shown in the dialog of the "Project / Show Share URL" menu entry.

 [1]:http://ace.ajax.org/